 - Students develop critical communication and teamwork skills that prepare them for professional success.

-- The non-profit gains new and useful software that will outlast the semester.
+- The client gains new and useful software that will outlast the semester.

-- The project provides good will and positive press for both the university and the non-profit community.
+- The project provides good will and positive press for both the university and the client.

 Other Resources